Skip to content

 Why Sequencing Matters

-Programme Context NEWater Build reclamation and waste-to-energy assets as one system, not two projects.
+System Context NEWater Integration Build reclamation and waste assets as one system.

 The Full Tuas Nexus Briefing

-The full report provides the construction sequencing, co-location logic, and integration model behind the Tuas build-out.
+Get the detailed construction sequencing, co-location logic, and integration model behind the Tuas build-out.

-Why is Deep Tunnel Sewerage System Phase 2 central to the Tuas business case?
+Why is DTSS Phase 2 central to the business case?

 Analysis by Our Future Water Intelligence — Robert C. Brears